 \section{Numerical methods for calculating the monodromy eigenvalues of the radial Teukolsky equation}

 We now highlight numerical methods for extracting $\nu$ via the monodromy eigenvalue equation \eqref{eqn:monodromyEigenvalues}.
-In Sec.~\ref{sec:C1C2}, we outline a numerical procedure for calculating the combination $C_1 C_2 e^{2\pi i \lambda}$ based on the work of Daalhuis and Olver \cite{DaalOlve95}, while in Sec.~\ref{sec:results} we provide numerical calculations of $\nu$, which are obtained with these monodromy methods.
+In Sec.~\ref{sec:C1C2}, we outline a numerical procedure for calculating the combination $C_1 C_2 e^{2\pi i \lambda}$ based on the work of Daalhuis and Olver \cite{DaalOlve95}.
+In Sec.~\ref{sec:results} we provide numerical calculations of $\nu$, which are obtained with these monodromy methods, and we compare our numerical calculations against those reported in Ref.~\cite{CastETC13b}.
 Then in Sec.~\ref{sec:stability}, we discuss the numerical stability of Eq.~\eqref{eqn:monodromyEigenvalues} and highlight regions of parameter space where \eqref{eqn:monodromyEigenvalues} experiences catastrophic cancellations.
 We also propose methods for mitigating these numerical issues.